- During Q3 2019, over 641,200 opioid prescriptions were dispensed in Mississippi.

 - Providing training on naloxone administration for all first responders and all persons at-risk for opioid-related overdoses as well as their families, friends, and community members.

-- The top 5 counties, Harrison (12), DeSoto (7), Hinds (5), Rankin (5), and Pearl River (4), accounted for 45.2% of all suspected overdose deaths.
+- Suspected Overdose Deaths: The top 3 counties, Harrison (10), Hinds (9), and Jackson (6), accounted for 52.1% of all suspected overdose deaths in Q3 2019.

 Data Sources: Mississippi Bureau of Narcotics (left), Mississippi State Department of Health (right)

 *Note: Transition in data reporting system may lead to future updates.

 - Table 2 and Figure 8 report opioid-related admissions to facilities certified by the Department of Mental Health (DMH).
 Data is based off of one limited data source while developing one universal data source for DMH.